microsoft/WindowsAppSDK/docs/contributor-guide.md

    What components do you want to see in Project Reunion?
 For example you can propose a new API on an existing type, or an idea for a new API.
    It's fine if you don't have all the details: you can start with a summary and rationale.

-Over time, we will add Project Reunion code and samples into this repo and provide code contribution guidelines.
+**Over time, we will add Project Reunion code and samples into this repo and provide code contribution/developer guidelines.**

 Most contributions require you to agree to a